Julie Nagam: Career

-In 2019 it was announced that Nagam would be Nuit Blanche Toronto’s inaugural Artistic Director for the years 2020-21.
+Controversy

+Dr. Nagam has claimed Métis, German and Syrian heritage, but the Winnipeg Free Press and Hamilton Spectator exposed her Pretendian ambitions, and the $18m she raised to support them, in August 2024.
+Former students and colleagues reported the harm this caused to them and to their Indigenous cultures in the Brandon Sun.

 Research activities

-Nagam’s research focuses largely on Indigenous art and curatorial practices, theory, and methodologies.
-She is especially interested in public, digital, and new media art.
-She is a member of the GLAM Collective.
+Nagam’s research focused on Indigenous art and curatorial practices, theory, and methodologies.
+She was especially interested in public, digital, and new media art.

-Nagam is leading the partnership "The space between us: Collaborations within Indigenous, Circumpolar and Pacific places through digital media", funded by the Social Sciences and Humanities Research Council.
+In 2020-2021, Nagam became Nuit Blanche Toronto’s inaugural Artistic Director.
+Nagam was leading the partnership "The space between us: Collaborations within Indigenous, Circumpolar and Pacific places through digital media", funded by the Social Sciences and Humanities Research Council.
+Nagam presented it as the inaugural artistic director for Nuit Blanche Toronto.
+The theme "focuses on the connections across urban, polar and pacific landscapes revealing the space between us as a potential site for sharing knowledges."